sanity-io/assist/plugin/README.md

 * Limits to instruction length: Long instructions on deep content structures may exhaust model context
 * Timeouts: To be able to write structured content, we're using the largest language models - long-running results may time out or intermittently fail
-* Limited capacity: The underlying LLM APIs used by AI Assist are resource constrained
+* Limited capacity: The underlying LLM APIs used by AI Assist are resource-constrained

 ## Third party sub-processors